onouv/fscl/README.md

 - Automation Software Engineers use advanced simulation and programming tool chains.
 - Production and supply chain use systems such as ERP and MES to manufacture or procure the systems and components

 **Functional requirements**, however, often are managed in documents and in the mind only.
-There is no link in the various tools between the artifcacts of engineering and the functional model of the system.
+There is no link in the various tools between the artifacts of engineering and the functional model of the system.
 In most cases, there is no explicit functional model for a project at all.
 This means, they are often missed or lost along the way and cause trouble downstream of a project.
 The success of a technical design is based on the *complete* understanding of just these functional requirements and their correct and complete *mapping to artefacts* in the physical and software design.
 FSCL is a demonstrator of a software system to bring this capability into the hands of project engineers and project managers.

 **IoT Applications** may benefit in various ways from a simple straightforward but consistent information model.
 Just a few examples:
 - establishing the relation between *components* and *functions* enables deducting availablity of *functions* from operational state of the *components*, to continously assess availability of *functions*
 - streaming apps could track process events (e.g. from [OPC UA protocols](https://opcfoundation.org/about/opc-technologies/opc-ua/) and assign them to the histories of either *functions* or *components*

 ## Architecture
 FSCL is built in a microservices architecture based on Spring Boot and MongoDB with a common React web client as user interface.
 [Learn More...](github/architecture.md)